irawinder/FuzzyBuilder/Eclipse/fuzzy-io/README.md

     ```
     docker container run --name FuzzyIO -d -p 8080:8080 fuzzy:1.0
     ```
-6. go to http://localhost:8080 on your browser. if you see a 405 error, it is workingom/Translator (free version)
+6. go to http://localhost:8080 on your browser. if you see a 405 error, it is working

 ### Dockerfile
 CMD ["java", "FuzzyIO"] line of Dockerfile